 So: which approach should you choose?

 The million dollar question: which approach should you choose?
 Will your business benefit from a digital suite, or should you chop up your technology infrastructure and go full MACH?
 As mentioned, both have their advantages and challenges.
 Ultimately, you should keep in mind that your digital strategy is more than just a set of tools.
-You need an infrastructure that supports the dynamics of your business and the market it’s in.
-The approach you choose should make future growth painless and shouldn’t get in the way of important business decisions.
+You need an infrastructure that supports the dynamics of your business and the market it is in.
+The approach you choose should make future growth painless and should not get in the way of important business decisions.
 To help you determine the right approach, here are some things you should keep in mind: